Mathematics 270 Linear Algebra I

 Read, and study, pages 259-266 of the textbook (to “Orthogonal Projections onto Lines Through the Origin”).
 Remember the importance of gaining a solid understanding of the assigned reading before working on the following exercises.

-In this reading you will be exposed to different basic matrix transformations in the vector spaces 2 and 3 .
+In this reading you will be exposed to different basic matrix transformations in the vector spaces and .
 Some of these transformations are shown in Tables 1 and 2 (reflections), Tables 3 and 4 (projections), Tables 5 and 6 (rotations), Tables 7 and 8 (contractions and dilations), and Tables 9 and 10 (expansions and compressions) on pages 259-266.
 Review all the examples therein.

 Exercises